cosmos/gaia/docs/resources/service-providers.md

 # Service Providers

-'Service Providers' are defined as entities providing services for end-users that involve some form of interaction with the Cosmos Hub.
-More specifically, this document will be focused around interactions with tokens.
+'Service Providers' are defined as entities that provide services for end-users that involve some form of interaction with the Cosmos Hub.
+More specifically, this document is focused on interactions with tokens.

-This section does not concern wallet builders that want to provide Light-Client functionalities.
-Service Providers are expected to act as trusted point of contact to the blockchain for their end-users.
+Service Providers are expected to act as trusted points of contact to the blockchain for their end-users.
+This Service Providers section does not apply to wallet builders that want to provide Light Client functionalities.

-This document describes
+This document describes:

 - [Connection Options](#connection-options)
 - [Running a Full Node](#running-a-full-node)